elixir-lang/elixir-lang.github.com/getting-started/mix-otp/introduction-to-mix.markdown

 In this guide, we will learn how to build a complete Elixir application, with its own supervision tree, configuration, tests and more.

+The requirements for this guide are (see `elixir -v`):

+  * Elixir 1.9.0 onwards
+  * Erlang/OTP 20 onwards

 The application works as a distributed key-value store.
 We are going to organize key-value pairs into buckets and distribute those buckets across multiple nodes.
 We will also build a simple client that allows us to connect to any of those nodes and send requests such as:

 ```